 • Ben Thanh Street Food Market

 • Vincom Center Shopping Mall

 What’s the hardest part about trip planning?
 For me, it’s how to make an efficient itinerary.
 It’s easy enough to learn where to go, but figuring out how to organize it all is the difficult part.
 Thankfully, there’s Sygic Travel.

 I’ve been using this trip planning app for many years now.
 It allows me to plot points of interest on a map so I can see where everything is and create as efficient an itinerary as possible.
 You can download it for free on iTunes or Google Play.

 Simply put, you need a good wifi connection when you travel.
 Not having one at all times is inconvenient and keeps you from doing research, checking email, and posting on social media.
 Without it, we wouldn’t have been able to book Grab rides in Saigon.

-5. Let Motorbikes Avoid You
+3. Let Motorbikes Avoid You

 Motorbike traffic in Saigon is crazy.
 It’s a continuous stream of two-wheeled vehicles flowing through the streets like schools of fish.
 If you’re the least bit hesitant, then you’ll never get off the sidewalk.

-As our guide Alex explained to us, you just have to walk with confidence and let them avoid you.
+As one of our tour guides explained to us, you just have to walk with confidence and let them avoid you.
 Vietnamese people practically rode out of their mother’s wombs on motorbikes so they know what they’re doing.